June 4, 2014

 How many times should you try something that doesn’t work?
 Do we tell students to give up after one try?
 And once is definitely not enough if the decision to abandon is based on student feedback focused on their feelings.
 New approaches can look good on paper and turn out to be not so good in practice.
 But often they can fixed—by fussing with the design details and trying it again.

-The success of any strategy, policy, activity, or assignment ought to be measured by how well it promotes learning.
+The success of any strategy, policy, activity, or assignment should be measured by how well it promotes learning.

 We can’t ignore student response to what’s happening in class.
 Nobody wants to teach a class where students “hate” everything, and a class where students “like” everything is just as problematic.
 We do have professional standards to uphold.
 But how students feel about an instructional approach shouldn’t be the main measure of its success.
 Did the new approach get students dealing with content and developing relevant skills?
 To answer that question, teachers must look at their learning outcomes and make some predictions about how the change will help students meet those outcomes.
 Then they must decide what kind of evidence indicates that learning has occurred.
 Lastly, they must collect and analyze the evidence.
 Then, and only then, is it an appropriate time to decide how successful the change has been.
 That way, any “it didn’t work” conclusions can be more fact based than feeling based.